-Local bus service is provided on area roadways by C-TRAN, a publicly funded transit agency.
-Its facilities and services are included as part of the designated regional transportation system.
-C-TRAN operates 16 local urban routes, 4 limited and 7 premium commuter routes and general purpose dial-a-ride and American with Disabilities Act (ADA)-compliant paratransit services for about 230,000 customers.
+Disabilities Act (ADA)-compliant paratransit services for about 230,000 customers.
 C-TRAN also operates other bus transit services such as Connectors and the shopping shuttle.
-In 2013 C-TRAN provided 280,922 annual vehicle hours and 254,632 annual revenue hours of fixed route service with annual ridership totaling 6.2 million.
-C-TRAN service levels are dependent on sustaining funding sources, with local sales tax being a significant revenue source for system operations (SWRTC, 2014).
+In 2013 C-TRAN provided 280,922 total vehicle hours and 254,632 revenue hours of fixed route service with ridership totaling 6.2M.
+C-TRAN service levels are dependent on sustaining funding sources with local sales tax being a significant revenue source for system operations (SWRTC, 2014).

-Inter-city bus service to cities throughout the northwest and nation-wide, provided by Greyhound Bus Lines and Bolt Bus service, is accessible at Portland, Oregon.
+Inter-city bus service to cities throughout the northwest and nation-wide, provided by Greyhound Bus Lines and Bolt Bus service is accessible at Portland, Oregon.
 C-TRAN provides opportunities to connect with TriMet for fixed route transit to Portland, Oregon, connection with Skamania and Cowlitz County service providers.